MimeThaClown/Heist-of-Cinders/NPCS/Father Callisto.md

 ![[Father_Callisto.jpg|300]]
 # Description
 Father Callisto appears to be a human male with long blond hair, and golden eyes.
 Serving as the head priest of the Tribunal, Callisto holds much power of the laws and legality in Pendragon.
-Known for his wisdor
+Known for his wisdom, restraint.
+When he speaks people listened.

 # Notable Facts